 Flutter: a very effective tool for the web from a single codebase, Android, iOS, Google Fuchsia, Windows, Linux, and Mac.
 The architecture of the framework is layered and provides powerful layout functions.
-Flutter developers are appreciated for their ability to build very impressive and highly scalable user interfaces with highly tunable widget sets.
+Flutter app development allows to build very impressive and highly scalable user interfaces with highly tunable widget sets.

 React Native.
 JS framework with native visualization for iOS, Android, WEB.
 The mix of the JS library and React’s UI paradigm allows interactions of responsive apps with native APIs.
 It offers some radically efficient tools for building an intuitive user interface.